sookoothaii/llm-security-firewall/docs/quickstart.md

-# Quick Start Guide
+# Quickstart Guide - LLM Security Firewall

-Get started with LLM Security Firewall in 5 minutes.
+**Get started in 5 minutes!**

+This guide shows you how to integrate the LLM Security Firewall into your application with minimal code.

 ---